gaverhae/okku-remote/README.md

   {:type :result :op op :1 a :2 b :result r})
 ```

-Lastly, before we can handle incoming messages, we have to be know what their
+Lastly, before we can handle incoming messages, we have to know what their
 format is going to be.
 So let us work under the assumption that the messages
 asking for a computation will be of the form: